Barreiras: History

 It is not known who founded Barreiras.
 There is no register of the first inhabitants, either European or Amerindian.
 The Acroás and Chacriabás were the tribes that lived along the banks of the Iassua, the name they gave to the Rio Grande.
 They soon disappeared either by disease or war.
 What is known is that there were some ranches, some as large as districts in Portugal.

 Cattle caused the first settlers to penetrate these hostile regions, as the great herds began to advance into unexplored lands, bathed by rivers with clear waters.
 It was the São Francisco River that first brought explorers up to the vast interior.
 At the point where the Rio Grande flows into the São Francisco a small settlement called Barras took root.
-By 1600 adventurers had made their way up the Rio Grande as far as rocks that impeded their further passage.
+By 1600 adventurers had made their way up the Rio Grande as far as rocks that impeded (barriers) their further passage.
 Below these rocks, "barreiras" in Portuguese, a small community began.
 The Rio Grande was navigable by small boats, and traders soon arrived in the region to support the cattle industry and the ranches.
 The village became an agricultural center producing tobacco, beans, corn and manioc.
 These were exported together with molasses, rum, manioc meal, and leather while European articles, kerosene and coffee were imported - all commerce being conducted by river.

 By 1850 a cluster of huts supplied the boats that arrived on the river.
 It was called São João de Barreiras.
 By 1880 it was still only a village of twenty huts made of branches and adobe.
 The great abundance in the nearby forests of mangabeira, from whose sap rubber was made, was a factor for the growth of the town.
 The rubber was embarked down river to Salvador.